KaoriMI/Project_WeRateDogs_Twitter/.ipynb_checkpoints/README-checkpoint.md

 I gathered this additional data such as each tweet's retweet count and favorite count via Twitter API.

 * <b>image_prediction.tsv</b></br>
-The tweet image predictions, i.e., what breed of dog (or other object, animal, etc.) is present in each tweet according to a neural network.</br>
+The tweet image predictions, i.e., what breed of dog (or other object, animal, etc.) is present in each tweet according to a neural network.
 This is provided by Udacity.

 ## Reports